MarioRuiz/nice_http/README.md

 *use_mocks*: (true or false) in case of true if the request hash contains a mock_response key it will be returning that response instead of trying to send the request.

 *auto_redirect*: (true or false) in case of true it will take care of the auto redirections.

+*timeout*: Integer that will set a time out for the time waiting to connect to a host or waiting for a response.

 ## Authentication requests